 You’re not feeling that bad but you’re not feeling that great so it can be tempting to drink a little too much wine, eat some bad-for-you-food, lose time on the internet, or over-indulge in your drug of choice (yes, I know it’s medicinal,) but now’s not the time to self-medicate because it won’t help you feel better and it may ultimately make you feel worse.

-By focusing on something pleasurable in the future, we remember the promise of tomorrow and it helps keep us going.
+By focusing on something pleasurable in the future, we remember the promise of tomorrow and it helps us learn how to get out of a funk.
 It can be something tiny like making a plan to reconnect with an old friend or booking an appointment for a massage—anything that you really enjoy.
 What always helps me is planning a vacation.
 Right now, I don’t have the budget to go to Hawaii, however, making plans for a dream Hawaii trip helps to lift my spirits.
 Besides, my thinking about it in such detail could manifest it into coming true.

 Connect with people:

-Sometimes we just need to be reminded of how we’re loved and needed by others to get out of a funk.
+Sometimes a reminder of how we’re loved and needed by others is crucial when exploring how to get out of a funk.
 “Connection is crucial to fighting the blues, so get close to someone,” says Psychotherapist Kristina Ferrari.
 “Often when we’re feeling blah we tend to avoid people or isolate ourselves but being around those we love—a best friend, romantic interest, supportive parent or child—tethers us to the here and now which is essential for getting out of our own heads.”
 You may not be able to access an abundance of self-love when you’re feeling blah; so, let others love you for you.